animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### Clicking their healing pens three times

-My trauma revolves around three psychiatrists.
+My trauma revolves around three psychiatrists, whose pens most certainly are the sage mechanism of healing professed across all the wisdoms of mankind's heart.

 The first psychiatrist wasn't bad, a young guy who understood my hesitation about taking benzos, knew I was arguing against using them to the nurses and to him, and reassured me I'd be off them before discharge.
 We walked together in the hall and he sensed that I was bright.
 The social lubricant of benzos gave me "flying colors" that I think he sensed were authoritative, about my knowledge of benzos and intelligence.
 He said I'd be weaned off before the discharge, and that was the schedule.
 I felt pretty at ease.
 I was under the impression for a while I would be weaned off from the drugs before discharge.
 He reassured, I would be weaned off *before* discharge.